 On October 31, 1753, Washington received his commission and departed Williamsburg.
 He enlisted the assistance of a French-speaking interpreter, four experienced woodsmen, and well-known surveyor Christopher Gist who was knowledgeable in the customs and, to some degree, the language of native peoples in the region.
 Gist served as guide, translator, and assistant.

-By the close of November the small party reached the trading village of Logstown on the Ohio River.
+By the close of November, the small party reached the trading village of Logstown on the Ohio River.
 There Washington met in council with sachems from the area, reminding them of their alliances with the British and explaining the purpose of his mission.
-Washington and his party finally reached the French post at Fort Le Boeuf on the evening of December 11, escorted by Seneca chief Tanacharison (Half-King), two other Iroquois chiefs, and one from the Delaware.
+Washington and his party finally reached the French post at Fort Le Boeuf on the evening of December 11, escorted by Seneca chief Tanacharison (Half-King), two Iroquois chiefs, and a chief from the Delaware Nation.

 The next day Washington met with the French commander, Jacques Le Gardeur and delivered Dinwiddie's letter.
 Two days later, Washington had his reply, a polite but firm refusal to vacate.
 During this timespan the weather turned significantly for the worse.
 Cold temperatures and continual snow made roads difficult to traverse.
 Washington, uneasy to get back too quickly to deliver a negative report to Governor Dinwiddie, decided to navigate through the woods by foot.
 After dangerous encounters with native tribes and deep snows, Washington reached the Allegheny with Gist early on the morning of Saturday, December 29.